lkampoli/ML4STS/README.md

 * Solution of Euler and Navier-Stokes equations with NN

 # Requisites
-Assuming an available python3 version, the following packages are necessary:
+Assuming an available python3 version, the following packages may be required in order to be able to run some tasks:
 * [scikit-learn 0.23](https://scikit-learn.org/stable/)
 * [keras](https://keras.io/)
 * [tensorflow 1.14.0](https://www.tensorflow.org/)